 We can help you find the perfect speaker for your event.
 Get in touch with us to find a speaker!

 CALL TO INQUIRE

 Michael Nutter served as the 98th Mayor of the City of Philadelphia, his hometown.
 He served 22.5 years as an elected official in Philadelphia, serving 14.5 years as a City Council member, and then 2 four year terms as Mayor, leaving office on January 4, 2016 due to term limits.

 Mayor Nutter was considered one of the foremost leaders in innovation, tackling challenges of public safety, increasing funding for educating children, revitalizing the economy and spurring economic growth, restoring ethics and integrity to city government, ensuring fiscal discipline and making Philadelphia one of the great green and sustainable cities in America.

 Known for keeping an active and engaged schedule as Mayor, Michael Nutter is doing the same as a private citizen.
-He's a Professor at Columbia University, a Political Contributor on CNN, a Senior Fellow with Bloomberg Philanthropies What Works Cities Program, Chair of the Mayors Advisory Board for Airbnb, and holds numerous Fellowships and Advisory positions in academic, political, non-profit and corporate entities.
+He's a Professor at Columbia University, a Senior Fellow with Bloomberg Philanthropies What Works Cities Program, Chair of the Mayors Advisory Board for Airbnb, and holds numerous Fellowships and Advisory positions in academic, political, non-profit and corporate entities.
 Mayor Nutter is actively engaged in the work of cities and trying to make them work better on behalf of their citizens.